Updated August 6, 2024

 If at least one of the vehicles on your policy has Comprehensive and Collision coverage, you should also have that coverage applied during the grace period.

-We randomly checked three carriers; Travelers, Safeco and Progressive for details on their grace periods.
+We checked three well-known carriers; Travelers, Safeco and Progressive for details on their grace periods.
 All three of them will give you a 30 day grace period providing the same coverage as the most insured vehicle currently on your policy.

 However, Travelers and Safeco will give you a 4 day grace period that includes Comprehensive and Collision coverage even if you don’t have a current vehicle on your policy with that coverage.
 Progressive will not so you better plan ahead.
 This is yet another reason why all auto insurance policies are not created equal.